conorhynesire/ruby-boilerplate/README.md

 ## Description

-I create this project to have a basic way to demonstrate ruby code outside of [https://repl.it/@henriflame](outside of my repl).
+I create this project to have a basic way to demonstrate ruby code outside of [Outside of my repl account](https://repl.it/@henriflame) .

 Tests are done in rspec for basic coverage.